 While many companies may think immediate and complete data restoration is necessary—the potential costs for quick solutions can be astronomical.
 Recovery timeframes depend on multiple factors as defined in your business continuity plan.

-is vital for meeting backup objectives within specific timeframes.
+Establishing disaster recovery time goals is vital for meeting backup objectives within specific timeframes.
 While some businesses need continuous data recovery and support — daily or weekly recovery strategies will work for others.
 Your data backup and disaster recovery strategy should be customized to your organization and framed by standards within your industry.

 Assessing the specific needs of your business will define your company objectives and strategy.
 Performing a cost/benefit analysis of different methodologies can help you create a plan best suited to meet your organization's needs.